EYES – Windows through which to see the world … both friend and foe alike.

 Unframed sizes | 594 x short side – $145 | 420 x short side – $95

-* Posters printed on fine art papers and treated with two coats of UV archival protection spray.
+* Posters printed on fine art papers and treated with two coats of UV archival spray.

-The Original and Limited Edition reproductions ship with the Provenance coded Authentication of Sale Certificate and maintenance information.
+- The Original and Limited Edition reproductions ship with the Provenance-coded Authentication of the Sale Certificate and maintenance information.